chinmay0703/MovieSearcher/README.md

 4. Add your API key to your .env file in the project directory as REACT_APP_TMDB_API_KEY=your-api-key-here
 5. Remember to keep your API key secure and don't share it publicly

+# Movie Search Application

+## Prerequisites
+- Node.js and npm installed on your machine
+- An API key for The Movie Database (TMDb) API

+## Setting up the Application

+1. Clone the repository to your local machine using:

+2. The application should open automatically in your default browser at [http://localhost:3000/](http://localhost:3000/)

+3. Enter a search term in the input field and click the search button or press Enter

+4. The search results will be displayed on the page

+## Using the Application

+- Enter a search term for a movie title or any keyword regarding the movie category.
+- Click the search button or press Enter to display the search results

+## Obtaining and Using a TMDb API Key

+1. Sign up for a free account on the TMDb website at [https://www.themoviedb.org/signup](https://www.themoviedb.org/signup)

+2. After creating an account, go to your account settings page and click on the API section

+3. Generate a new API key and copy it to your clipboard

+4. Add your API key to your `.env` file in the project directory as `REACT_APP_TMDB_API_KEY=your-api-key-here`

+5. Remember to keep your API key secure and don't share it publicly